40 Watt Sun: History

 In October 2021, 40 Watt Sun announced its third album, Perfect Light, the first made without the structure of a full, formal band.
-This time Walker was joined by a selection of guest musicians, including drummer Andrew Prestidge (Warning/The Osiris Club), bass player Lorraine Rath (Amber Asylum/Worm Ouroboros), and pianist/composer Chris Redman.
+This time Walker was joined by a selection of guest musicians, including drummer Andrew Prestidge (Warning, Angel Witch, Suns of the Tundra), bass player Lorraine Rath (Amber Asylum/Worm Ouroboros), and pianist/composer Chris Redman.

 Perfect Light was released in January 2022, on physical formats by Svart Records and digitally by Cappio Records.
 The first vinyl pressing would include a bonus 12" single featuring two alternative versions of album tracks, including a version of Reveal recorded with Emma Ruth Rundle.

 Of Perfect Light, The Quietus wrote that it was "an even more affective and effective experience than its predecessor, and one of Walker's most beautiful and heartfelt records to date", while Bandcamp Daily said "the album reaffirms that Walker is one of our finest living songwriters."

 In December 2022, Pitchfork included Perfect Light in its "The 38 Best Rock Albums of 2022" feature, writing, "Perfect Light is destined to be passed among fans of immersive mood music meant to soundtrack our lowest moments."